steverusso/bigtech.fail/website/content/events/youtube-bans-the-conscious-resistance/index.md

 ---

 [YouTube](/youtube/) permanently [banned](/tags/banned/) _The Conscious
-Resistance Network_ in an attempt to purge channels that the platform claimed were spreading "harmful conspiracy theories."
+Resistance Network_ after the channel received a third strike [due to](notice.png) violating the platform's "sale of regulated goods policy."
 The seven year old channel had over **64k subscribers** and more than **5 million total views** across 1820 videos.

 > Yes, it sucks to have my channel deleted, but we knew this was coming, esp
 > pre-election and pre-covid vaxx.
 Thankfully I have been telling ppl to follow